Regulatory Offences

 Environmental Protection Act

-In general, federal regulatory offences carry with them more severe punishment than violations of provincial or municipal regulations.
-Whereas provincial and municipal regulatory regimes impose penalties such as monetary fines as well as the loss of various licenses, federal regulatory offences are often considered true criminal offences and may result in a criminal record as well as incarceration.
+In general, federal regulatory offenses carry with them more severe punishment than violations of provincial or municipal regulations.
+Whereas provincial and municipal regulatory regimes impose penalties such as monetary fines as well as the loss of various licenses, federal regulatory offenses are often considered true criminal offenses and may result in a criminal record as well as incarceration.